How To Turn Acrylic Paint Into Fabric Paint Without Medium?

 using glycerine

-How to Turn Acrylic Paint into Fabric Paint with Shaving Cream And Glue?
+Turn Acrylic Paint into Fabric Paint with Shaving Cream And Glue

 using shaving cream and glue